CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 >**Note:** It can take up to **seven days** for counts to be updated in content explorer.

+### Task 2.3: Using Activity Explorer

+**Activity explorer** allows you to monitor what's being done with your labeled content.
+It provides a historical view of activities on your labeled content.
+The activity information is collected from the Microsoft 365 unified audit logs, transformed, and then made available in the Activity explorer UI.
+Activity explorer reports on up to 30 days worth of data.
+There are more than 30 different filters available for use, like Data range, Activity type, Location, User, Sensitivity label, Retention label etc.

+>**Note:** Make sure **Audit** is turned on before using this in your account.
+If it's not, select **Turn Audit ON** from the activity explorer page.

+To go to the **Activity Explorer**, follow the given steps:

+1. Navigate to `https://compliance.microsoft.com/` and sign in using the **CloudLabs provided credentials**.

+1. In the left navigation pane of the compliance portal, select **Data classification** and then, select **Activity explorer**.

+Activity explorer gathers information from the audit logs of multiple sources of activities.
+Some examples of the **Sensitivity label activities** and **Retention labeling activities** from applications native to Microsoft Office, the Azure Information Protection (AIP) unified labeling client and scanner, SharePoint, Exchange (sensitivity labels only), and OneDrive include:

+- Labels applied
+- Labels changed (upgraded, downgraded, or removed)
+- Autolabeling simulation
+- File read

+In addition, using Endpoint data loss prevention (DLP), Activity explorer gathers DLP policy matches events from Exchange, SharePoint, OneDrive, Teams Chat and Channel, on-premises SharePoint folders and libraries and more.

 ## Task 3: Using Customer Keys in Microsoft 365 Copilot

 A **Customer Key** provides extra protection against viewing of data by unauthorized systems or personnel, and complements BitLocker disk encryption and SSE in Microsoft data centers.
 It helps you meet regulatory or compliance obligations for controlling root keys.
 You explicitly authorize Microsoft 365 services to use your encryption keys to provide value added cloud services, such as eDiscovery, anti-malware, anti-spam, search indexing, and so on.